diegopacheco/diegopacheco-architecture-library/src/epilogue/GLOSSARY.md

 **Policy-Based Access Control (PBAC)**
 An authorization model that uses policies to define what users or systems can do.

+**Production Logging**
+Comprehensive logging in production systems to capture application behavior, errors, and anomalies.
+Part of observability and attention to detail.

-**Proof of Concepts (PoCs)**
+**Proof of Concept (PoC)**
-A technique to explore problems and technologies before producing the design, serving as a laboratory for thinking and experimentation.
+A small experimental implementation used to explore problems, validate technologies, and make informed architectural decisions before committing to full-scale design and implementation.

 **Protect Your Time**
 A practice of safeguarding time for deep work by blocking calendar time, pushing back on excessive meetings, and maintaining focus periods for thinking and research.